 Once you answer the included questions, the calculator shows you whether you're withholding too much, too little, or the right amount.
 If you need to adjust how much you withhold, tell your employer you’d like to revise your W-4.

 The IRS requires your employer to put your W-4 changes into effect no later than the start of the payroll period that ends on or after 30 days from when you submitted your revision.

 You may need to adjust your withholding if you experience a major life event that might affect your tax filing, such as marriage, divorce, or the birth of a child.

 Whom it's best for: Tax filers who want to get a head start on planning how to use their refund

 Curious about how much money you may get back in your tax refund?
 The average refund in 2020 was $2,549, according to the most recent IRS data available.

 The TurboTax TaxCaster free tax calculator can give you a sneak peek at what your refund might be, based on the most recent tax laws.
 All you need to do to estimate your tax refund is answer questions or enter data about your:

 It’s free and takes just a couple of minutes of your time to estimate your tax refund.

-Self-employment has its perks—every day can be Casual Friday and you don’t have a boss—but it can add an expensive wrinkle to your tax filing: self-employment tax (SE tax).
+Self-employment has its perks—every day can be Casual Friday, and you don’t have a boss—but it can add an expensive wrinkle to your tax filing: self-employment tax (SE tax).
 SE tax is a combination of a 12.4% Social Security tax and a 2.9% Medicare tax.
-Normally, your employer would pay half of this 15.3% tax but now that you’re on your own, you pay all of it.
+Normally, your employer would pay half of that 15.3%, tax but now that you’re on your own, you pay all of it.